rafaelvsouza/mgccli_installscripts/README.md

 > [!NOTE]
 > This is an **unofficial** repository of Magalu Cloud CLI install scripts

+## Overview

 These scripts will automate the process of checking the [official MGC CLI repository](https://github.com/MagaluCloud/mgccli/releases) for new packages, download and install them in your local machine.
+It will ask for confirmation on every step, so don't worry, you can stop or abort it if you want.

 ## Usage